XiaoxiaoSun0321/weighted-inter-trial-phase-coherence/README.md

 ## Installation

 No further installation needed.
-Function files are directly runnable in Matlab.
+Function files are directly runnable in Matlab (any version from Matlab 2022b).

 ## Usage